-There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2018 (See U.S. Department of Energy Air Emissions Annual Report in Appendix A).
+There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2019 (See U.S. Department of Energy Air Emissions Annual Report in Appendix A.)

-As indicated in prior Site Environmental Reports, formal pollution prevention awareness, waste minimization, and recycling programs have been in practice since 1990, with improvements implemented most recently in 2017 with Iowa State University's shift toward single-stream recycling.
-Included in recycling efforts are items such as batteries, cathode ray tube (CRT) monitors, corrugated cardboard, lamps, miscellaneous electronic office equipment, mixed paper, newsprint, food/beverage containers, and laboratory glassware.
+As indicated in prior Site Environmental Reports, formal pollution prevention awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2017 with Iowa State University's shift toward single-stream recycling.
+Included in recycling efforts are items such as batteries, monitors, corrugated cardboard, lamps, miscellaneous electronic office equipment, mixed paper, newsprint, food/beverage containers, and laboratory glassware.
 Ames Laboratory also recycles/reuses salvageable metal, used oil, and foamed polystyrene peanuts, and encourages chemical redistribution and sharing among research groups.

-Ames Laboratory reported to DOE-Ames Site Office (AMSO), through the Laboratory's Performance Evaluation Measurement Plan (PEMP), and a performance level of "A-" was achieved in 2018 for Integrated Safety, Health, and Environmental Protection.
+Ames Laboratory reported its contractual performance to DOE-Ames Site Office (AMSO) through the Laboratory's Performance Evaluation Measurement Plan (PEMP), and a performance level of "A-" was achieved in 2019 for Integrated Safety, Health and Environmental Protection.

 As reported in Site Environmental Reports for prior years, the Laboratory's Environmental Management System (EMS) has been integrated into the Laboratory's Integrated Safety Management System (ISMS) since 2005.
 The integration of EMS into Laboratory business practices allows the Laboratory to systematically review, address and respond to environmental impacts.
 In addition to DOE-identified objectives and targets, the EMS Steering Committee recommends annual environmental goals for the Laboratory.
-The Laboratory achieved a 2018 goal of hosting a seminar to recognize Earth Day by bringing in a representative from the city of Ames to raise awareness of local resources available for renewable energy and energy conservation best practices.
+The Laboratory achieved a 2019 goal of hosting a seminar to recognize Earth Day by bringing in a representative from Iowa State University's recycling department to raise awareness of ISU recycling practices.